 Their body temperature runs a couple of degrees higher than ours, but they instinctively seek an external heat source so that their bodies don’t have to work too hard.

 In most cases, that’s your body heat.
 Our indoor/outdoor cat never wants to sleep inside during the summer, but when winter comes, you can’t make Kitty go outside at all.

 During the cold days, she likes nothing more than to sleep under the covers next to me or near the radiators.

-Why do you prefer to sleep bed and not the floor, for example?
+Why do you prefer to sleep in bed and not on the floor, for example?

 Because the bed is comfortable, soft, and warm.
-Well, your cat sees it in the same way.
+Well, your cat sees it the same way.

 That’s why newborn kittens need their mother and siblings to keep them warm.